How To Feed A Loon

 • Increase oven temperature to 400°F.

-• Place the trimmed and halved Brussels sprouts and sliced apples in a large bowl and toss with 1 tbsp olive oil and 1 tbsp reserved bacon grease.
-(Or 2 tbsp olive oil, if not using bacon grease).
+• Place the trimmed and halved Brussels sprouts and sliced apples in a large bowl and toss with 1 tablespoon olive oil and 1 tablespoon reserved bacon grease.
+(Or 2 tablespoon olive oil, if not using bacon grease).
 Gently mix with the salt and pepper.

 • Remove the foil from the pan and spread the Brussels sprouts and apples onto it.